infinitespace-studios/InfinitespaceStudios.Pipeline/README.md

 # InfinitespaceStudios.Pipeline

 This repo contains the Public Extensions for the MonoGame Content Pipeline developed by Infinitespace Studios.
-All code is under the MS-PL licence.
+All code is under the MIT licence.

 ## RemoteEffectProcessor